Main Ridge Project: technical data

 Three types of deposits are possible at Main Ridge.

-Identified Mineralized Trends: BHP covered a large portion of the Main Ridge SEPL with a widely spaced soil sampling grid which delineated a 6km long Au in soil anomaly (Map 3).
-Subsequently this data was followed (Figure 1) up leading to the development of Pennants.
+Identified Mineralized Trends: BHP covered a portion of the Main Ridge SEPL with a widely spaced soil sampling grid which was followed up by Carube.
+The sampling delineated a 2km long Au in soil anomaly at the Bennett Gold Zone and identified a new copper anomaly at Orange Hill.

 HISTORY OF EXPLORATION AT MAIN RIDGE